Educators Rising

 The Educators Rising (formerly Future Educators Association or FEA), a division of Phi Delta Kappa International (PDK), is a professional organization that supports students who are interested in education-related careers.
 Through affiliation with local chapters that are registered with the international office, prospective educators have access to scholarship opportunities, as well as age appropriate materials and activities, including a national conference, that help them gain a realistic understanding of the role of the teacher.
 As the only national pre-collegiate program for prospective teachers, Educators Rising helps students develop the strong leadership traits that are found in high-quality educators.

-The Educators Rising international headquarters are located in Arlington, VA, United States.
+The Educators Rising international headquarters are located in Arlington, Virginia.

 Membership

 Currently, Educators Rising's network includes active chapters in 46 states and Department of Defense schools in Germany, Italy, Guam, Japan, and Puerto Rico.

 Educators Rising also has a network of statewide programs.
 Many of these state-level programs stage student conferences and professional development opportunities for Educators Rising advisors in addition to what the international program offers.
 Members are eligible to compete in regional, state, and national competitions and are eligible, should they meet its criteria, for the Educators Rising National Honor Society.